freezton/freezton/README.md

 ### Hi there 👋

+I'm a student software engineer, currently studying in BSUIR.
+I specialize in web development using Java and Spring

 <!--
 **freezton/freezton** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.